 Aspen has a public transportation system that is free within city limits.
 In the summer, it operates special routes and schedules to serve concertgoers until 7 p.m. on weekdays and 6 p.m. on weekends.
 Each night during the festival, two or three events are performed after dusk that end almost at the same time.
-The festival organizers states that many festival attendees have preferred to walk along the path between the venues and the town centre after the events, as the distances are short (about 20 minutes) and downhill for most visitors.
-The sidewalk is well-lit after dark, but on one side of the two-lane road, some sections of the sidewalk are too narrow for four people to walk comfortably abreast.
+The festival organizers states that many festival attendees have preferred to walk along the path between the venues and the town center after the events, as the distances are short (about 20 minutes) and downhill for most visitors.
+The sidewalk is well lit after dark, but on one side of the two-lane road, and some sections of the sidewalk are too narrow for four people to walk comfortably abreast.
 There is no physical separation between the sidewalk and roadway except for the dividing lines.
 The speed limit in the area is 25 miles per hour; the local traffic is sparse after 6 p.m.
+Additional information about the festival is located in the Appendix.